FrameworkComputer/EmbeddedController/docs/ide-support.md

 ## IDE Configuration Primitives

-Due to the way most EC code has been structured, you can typically only safely inspect a configuration for a single image (RO or RW) for a single board.
-Thus, you need to specify the specific board/image pair when requesting defines and includes.
+EC firmware presents some unique challenges because it is designed to support a number of different MCUs and board configurations, each of which is split across separate RO (Read-Only) and RW (Read-Write) applications.
+For this reason, you must specify the specific board/image pair when requesting defines and includes.

 Command                                      | Description
 -------------------------------------------- | ------------------------------